nandanhaloi123/academic_webpage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Protein conformations.
+  - Ligand-protein interactions.
   - Molecular dynamics simulations.
   - Markov state modeling.
   - Machine learning.
-  - Protein conformations.
-  - Ligand-protein interactions.
+  - Experimental data integrations.

 # Education to show in About widget
 education: